- Last updated:

 Council will use the data to choose certain species to monitor.
 Monitoring population changes will help inform management practices and council policies.
 Species will be selected on the following criteria:

-- rare and threatened species – which includes SEQ catchment’s Back on Track priority species program
+- Rare and threatened species – which includes South East Queensland Catchment’s Back on Track priority species program

 Phase 3: Data management